Jofra Archer stars as Southern Brave cruise past Birmingham Phoenix in Hundred

 Devine caught Jones for 20 before Ailsa Lister and Megan Schutt also went as Phoenix’s lower order collapsed from from 95 for four to 124 all out, giving Brave their second win from as many matches.

-Northern Superchargers also have two wins from two in the women’s competition after 18-year-old Davina Perrin hit an unbeaten 72 from 40 balls to inspire an eight-wicket triumph over Trent Rockets.
+Northern Superchargers also have two wins from two in the women’s competition after 18-year-old Davina Perrin hit an unbeaten 72 from 40 balls to inspire an eight-wicket triumph over Trent Rockets at Trent Bridge.

 Perrin’s knock was her first half-century in the Hundred and set up a comfortable chase as Superchargers clinched victory with 21 balls to spare.